Richard Beckler: Early life

 Beckler was born in Brooklyn, New York on 30 March 1940, the child of William Beckler and Mary (Lohrmann) Beckler.
 He had an older sister named Beth.

-Beckler was educated at Williams College (BA) and Fordham University School of Law (JD).
+Beckler was educated at Williams College (BA), where he played lacrosse and majored in history, and Fordham University School of Law (JD).

 Richard Beckler served in the U.S. Navy, Active Duty Officer from 1962 to 1970 and as Lieutenant Commander in the U.S. Naval Reserve (1965–1978).

 Richard Beckler served as Assistant District Attorney in the NY (Manhattan) County District Attorney's Office under District Attorney Frank Hogan (1968–1972).
 Beckler joined the U.S. Department of Justice, Fraud Section, in 1972.
 Beckler was promoted to and served as the Section Chief of the Criminal Fraud Section of the U.S. Department of Justice 1976–1979, where he headed a task force on foreign payment cases and worked closely with officials from the Department of the Treasury, the SEC and the Department of State.

 Mr. Beckler joined Fulbright & Jaworski as Head of the Washington Litigation Group from 1979 to 2003.
 He spent the next 37 years in white collar criminal defense for the firms Fulbright & Jaworski, Howrey LLP, and Bracewell & Giuliani mostly representing corporations such as Halliburton.
 Beckler also represented many individuals, including CIA Director William J. Casey.

 Beckler had also represented Iran-Contra figure John Poindexter.

 Before coming to the GSA, Beckler was a partner and head of litigation in Washington, D.C., for the international law firm Bracewell LLP.

 Mr. Beckler's appointment as GSA General Counsel was announced on May 12, 2017.